valsdav/PhDCourse_MLForPrecisionPhysics_2024/README.md

 ```

 ## Datasets
-The training dataset are made available on CERN EOS to the course students.
+The training dataset is available on CERN EOS to the course students.
 They are accessible at `/eos/user/d/dvalsecchi/PhDCourse_MLColliderPhysics2024`.
 The dataset is also temporarely publicly available at https://dvalsecc.web.cern.ch/public/datasets/PhDCourse_MLColliderPhysics_2024/training_datasets.tar.gz.

 ```bash